School Social Workers

 Mission

-To provide services to students, families, and district staff to support and promote each student’s academic and social success.
+Our mission is to provide services to students, families, and district staff to support and promote each student’s academic and social success.

 Hearts for Homelessness